Idanbenaim/Idanbenaim-django_classCrud_cors_axios_auth_user_render_html/readme.md

 ## Usage
-1. Register a new user or log in with an existing account.
+1. Register a new user or log in with an existing account by visiting https://jazzy-sopapillas-409500.netlify.app/auth.html.
-2. After logging in, you can see a list of students you added.
+2. After logging in, you will be redirected to the students list.
+3. Add a student using the provided form.
+4. Click on "Load Students" to view the students you have listed.
-3. Add, update, or delete students using the provided form and buttons.
+5. Update or delete students using the corresponding buttons.

 The API allows you to perform the following actions:
  - Get a list of all students